Zendaya Brings Galactic Glam Fashion to the 2020 Critics' Choice Awards

 Now this is what they call fashion forward.

-This is not the first time the star has appeared to pay tribute to a popular pop culture character; she channeled sexy Batman villain Poison Ivy with a daring green ensemble and red hair at the 2019 Emmys.
+This is not the first time Zendaya has turned heads on the red carpet...or appeared to pay tribute to a popular pop culture character; she channeled sexy Batman villain Poison Ivy with a daring green ensemble and red hair at the 2019 Emmys.

 Zendaya is nominated for a Critics' Choice Award for her role on HBO's Euphoria.
 Check out a full list of nominations and winners.